jiannhonggg/SER-unsupervised/README.md

 - Hyperparameter Tuning: We were unable to perform extensive hyperparameter tuning due to time and resource constraints.
 Further optimization could lead to better results.
 - Dataset Variety: The dataset was small and primarily limited to English speech.
 Future work should include a larger, more diverse dataset with various languages to test the model's adaptability.
 - SLM Exploration: We only evaluated three SLMs (BERT, DistilBERT, and RoBERTa).
 Exploring a wider range of models could lead to more efficient and cost-effective solutions.

+### Project Deliverables
+This project includes several key deliverables: a comprehensive report detailing the entire experiment, a set of Jupyter notebooks documenting the training data and results, and the codebase that implements the training methodology and steps.